saulrichardson/solstice/README.md

 ## Troubleshooting

+### Common Issues

-### Version Conflict Warning
+#### Version Conflict Warning

 You may see this warning:
 ```
 detectron2 0.6 requires iopath<0.1.10,>=0.1.7, but you have iopath 0.1.11
 ```

-**This is expected and safe to ignore.** We intentionally use iopath 0.1.11 because it includes a critical fix for model downloads.
-The versions are API-compatible.
+**This is expected and safe to ignore.** We intentionally use a patched iopath that fixes model download issues while remaining API-compatible.

 ### Layout Detection Issues